pbierkortte/AI-Prompt-Toolkit/tools/job_interview_chances.md

 # Interview Chances

-This tool, working in conjunction with the Company Reconnaissance tool, enhances your chances of securing an interview and landing your dream job by analyzing your resume, the job description, and company research.
+This tool enhances your chances of securing an interview and landing your dream job by analyzing your resume, the job description, and company research.
 It provides a percentage-based score and identifies potential red flags, helping you refine your application strategy.
 The tool evaluates your materials against each other and the target company, offering insights to improve your approach.

 > [!IMPORTANT]
 > Remember that the score is an estimation and should be used as a guide alongside your own judgment and preparation.

+> [!TIP]
+> Use the [Company Reconnaissance](job_company_recon.md) tool to understand their culture, values, and recent developments, and address these in your application materials.

 ### Usage